Public Provident Fund (India): Loans

-Loan facility is available from 3rd financial year up to 5th financial year.
+Loan facility is available from the third to the fifth financial years.
 The rate of interest charged on loan taken by the subscriber of a PPF account on or after 12 December 2019 shall be 1% more than the prevailing interest on PPF.

-Public Provident Fund Scheme, 2019 has reduced the interest spread to 1 (one) percent form earlier spread of 2 percent.
+Public Provident Fund Scheme, 2019 has reduced the interest spread to 1% from an earlier spread of 2%.

-Up to a maximum of 25 percent of the balance at the end of the 2nd immediately preceding year would be allowed as loan.
+Up to 25% of the balance at the end of the second immediately preceding year would be allowed as a loan.
 Such withdrawals are to be repaid within 36 months.

-A second loan could be availed as long as you are within the 3rd and before the 6th year, and only if the first one is fully repaid.
-Also note that once you become eligible for withdrawals, no loans would be permitted.
-Inactive accounts or discontinued accounts are not eligible for loan.
+A second loan could be availed within the third and before the sixth year and only if the first one is fully repaid.
+Individuals are not permitted to take loans once they are eligible for withdrawals.
+Inactive or discontinued accounts are not eligible for loans.

 Features

-The public provident fund is established by the central government.
-One can voluntarily open an account with any nationalized bank, selected authorized private bank or post office.
-The account can be opened in the name of individuals including minor.
+The central government establishes the public provident fund.
+One can voluntarily open an account with any nationalized bank, selected authorized private bank, or post office.
+The account can be opened in the name of individuals, including minors.